- This is the official guidelines for Supertuxkart 0.8.2 and upper. Currently the reference track is Cocoa Temple.

 - Use the sky shader as much as possible.
-STK > 0.8.1 supports complex animated sky so do not fake a sky by using a mesh.
-If you want to put object "in the skybox" you can use a dedicated feature called 3D skybox.
+STK > 0.8.1 supports complex animated sky, so don't fake a sky by using a mesh.
+If you want to put an object "in the skybox" you can use a dedicated feature called 3D skybox.

 - Integrate your track in the environment.
 No flying tracks unless they make a lot of sense.
 You better discuss your arguments before starting to work on such a track if you want it integrated in any of our packages.

-- About checklines: they should only be used to stop major shortcuts (e.g. driving small circles around the start line crossing it over and over again).
+- About checkpoints: they should only be used to stop major shortcuts (e.g. driving in small circles around the starting line and crossing it over and over again).
 They should only be places at places where the karts have to drive through, and they are not meant to stop minor short cuts (e.g. to avoid a kart driving straight through an "S" shaped curve).
 Use the terrain and physics (slowdown when being off track) for that.
 Make sure the checkpoints are wide enough that a kart driving off the road will still trigger it.
 Checkpoints don't have to have a visual representation in the track (see track exporter for more details).

 Kart Guidelines for the official packages